SuzanneSoy/type-expander/graph-lib/README.md

 To install the build dependencies of this project on a clean Ubuntu 14.04 machine, first install a recent [snapshot version of racket](https://pre.racket-lang.org/installers/).
-Then run the following
+You will also need to install `graphviz`.
+Then run the following commands:
- commands:

     cd graph-lib/
     sudo apt-get install git